bperezdearce/bperezdearce/README.md

 I’m always learning!
 Recently, I’ve been diving deeper into:

-- Nest.js to enhance my knowledge of Node.js backends.
+- Nest.js to enhance my knowledge of Node.js and Express backends.
 - Python backend development, with a focus on Django.
 - Astro and Vue.js as frontend frameworks.